FSU beats Concord, improves to 4-0

 The Mountain East Conference victory improved unbeaten FSU’s record to 4-0 overall and 3-0 in the conference.

 Bobcat quarterback Graham Walker was efficient, passing for 246 yards and three touchdowns with one interception, completing 10 of 19 passes.
-The offense was equally efficient, converting 10 of 14 third downs, or 71%.
+The offense was equally efficient, converting 10 of 14 third downs (71%).

 Gavin Lavat rushed for 76 yards on 19 attempts, leading FSU’s ground game that totaled 171 yards.
 Malcom Facey picked up 44 on 10 rushes and Josh Maxwell had 32 on eight attempts.